BinaryMuse/planetary.js/site/public/documentation/builtin_pings.md

 * `color`: the default color for pings; defaults to `"white"`
 * `ttl`: the default TTL for pings in milliseconds (how long they take to fade out); defaults to 2000
 * `angle`: the maximum angle for the ping (it will grow to this size over the course of its TTL); defaults to `5`
+* `latitudeFirst`: reverse the order of the latitudinal and longitudinal coordinates passed to the `add` function (so that the latitudinal coordinate comes first); defaults to false.
+See the note on `add`, below, for more information.

 <div class='ui raise segment'>
 <div class='ui red ribbon label'>JavaScript</div>